RipollJ/Utils/README.md

 Usage: ''' rsync -r path/source path/destination '''

+Run rsync with the -n switch to see what what would be transferred without copying data.
+Adding -q will suppress regular output, only displaying files that could not be transferred.

 I prefer rsync because I don't need all files in one of the two computers (to gain space).